Copper (Soluble) Test Kits

 Applications

-Copper is naturally present in the earth's crust and in seawater.
-Copper-containing fungicides are used to control biological growth in water supplies.
 Copper levels in domestic water supplies may also originate from copper pipes and fittings.
 Copper may cause blue/green staining on sanitary fittings, and excessive levels can result in a metallic taste.
+While absorption of a small amount of copper into the human body is necessary to be healthy, too much can cause illness.
 The Directive Prescribed Concentration or Value (PCV) for copper in drinking water in UK and Ireland is 2.0 mg/l.
-The measurement of copper is an important means of monitoring the corrosion of condensate systems and heat exchangers.
+The Maximum Contaminant Level Goal (MCLG) set by the USEPA for copper in drinking water is 1.3 mg/l.